DataResponsibly/RAI_Site.github.io/_pages/education.md

 of the social and ethical dimensions of the use of AI in modern life, and empower individuals to engage with how AI is used and governed.

+We have also partnered with the [NYU Tandon Ability Project](http://ability.nyu.edu/) to improve the accessibility of AI education across abilities and levels of expertise.
+The result of this work is our [All Aboard! primer](http://r-ai.co/AllAboard) on making AI education accessible.

 <h5><b>Read more about this course</b></h5>

 <div class="publications">